 Well, as the business began to grow (thanks to you!), the areas that needed improvement also began to weigh on me much more heavily.
 Actually, I think the moment which gave me a much-needed push was a very genuine message from an Etsy customer, commenting on the plastic hoops that were included in the kits (long story short, the hoops had a wood effect - which did look quite nice - but were 100% plastic - far from ideal).
 It's always hard to hear criticism of something you've made; and sometimes even harder when you know that that criticism is entirely valid, and that you need to act; but, I have a lot to thank that person for.

-So, I want to let you know what I've done recently to improve Paraffle - and rather than this being a self-congratulatory post, I want to invite your thoughts on how else I can make sure I run my business in a wholesome and sustainable way:
+So, I want to let you all know what I've done to improve Paraffle - and rather than this being a self-congratulatory post, I want to invite your thoughts on how else I can make sure I run my business in a wholesome and sustainable way...

-- As mentioned above, I was using flexi plastic wood-effect hoops - I've now managed to source some lovely wooden display hoops, which are WAY better looking, and still have a hanging hook to pop them on the wall when the piece is finished.
-They cost a little more, but the prices of all the kits will stay the same :)
+In the early days of Paraffle, I was using flexi plastic wood-effect hoops - which I later replaced with my lovely wooden display hoops.
+These wooden hoops are WAY better looking (in my opinion, at least!), and still have a hanging hook to pop them on the wall when the piece is finished, which is a feature I really love.

-- Each of my kits include a stitch guide and instructions - which, up until now, I printed myself on my own little laser printer, using paper from a nearby shop (with no sustainability claims whatsoever!).
+Each of my kits also includes a Stitch Guide booklet and instructions - which, in the early days, was printed at home on my tiny printer.
 No longer!
 I've found a local printers (Out of Hand Scotland), who can print these on sustainable forestry paper, using environmentally friendly ink.